 Oakland City, Indiana

-Oakland City University continues to grow as an online university, offering a number of associate’s, baccalaureate, master and doctoral programs fully online.
-Online associate’s degrees include general studies and religious studies.
+Oakland City University continues to grow as an online university, offering several associate, baccalaureate, master and doctoral programs fully online.
+Online associate degrees include general studies and religious studies.
 Online bachelor’s degrees available include business administration and criminal justice.
 Online master’s degree options include strategic management, while online doctoral degree offerings include education.

-Online student resources include an extensive online library with access to a number of research databases including JSTOR and LitFinder.
+Online student resources include an extensive online library with access to several research databases including JSTOR and LitFinder.

 Oakland City University is regionally accredited by The Higher Learning Commission (HLC).

 A private liberal arts institution located just 10 minutes from downtown Indianapolis, Marian University prides itself on its Catholic roots and small class sizes.
 Marian’s student body includes around 1,000 graduate students and less than 2,400 undergraduates, many of whom are enrolled in the university’s adult programs division.